 The value conversation is reciprocal as well.
 If a client can provide consistent, regular work, or if the brand equity of working for them will help you establish authority in your sector, those factors can influence your final rate.

-6. Your overhead expenses
+6. Overhead expenses

 Freelancing comes with its own set of costs, such as the health insurance you’ll require and the software you’ll need for your job.
 To guarantee that your freelance business is viable, keep those costs in mind when choosing your fees.

-7. Market/Competitor Pricing
+7. Market/Competitor pricing

 Investigate market rates in your niche, as well as charges based on your level of experience.
 Before giving a client a rate, get as much information as possible about the project.
 You can also inquire within freelance graphic designer networks to find out how much your peers charge.

 Make sure you mention and inform your client about revision prices.
 Also, make sure you don’t give away too many adjustments for free, or else the client will ask for further revisions, which you will have to complete.